NVIDIA/NeMo/docs/source/core/core.rst

 Type Comparison Results
 -----------------------

-When comparing two neural types the following comparison results can be generated.
+When comparing two neural types, the following comparison results are generated.

 .. autoclass:: nemo.core.neural_types.NeuralTypeComparisonResult

 Examples
 --------

 Long vs short notation
 ~~~~~~~~~~~~~~~~~~~~~~

-NeMo's NeuralType class allows you to express axis semantics information in long and short form.
+NeMo's ``NeuralType`` class allows you to express axis semantics information in long and short form.
 Consider these two equivalent types.
-Both encoder 3 dimensional tensors and both contain elements of type `AcousticEncodedRepresentation` (this type is a typical output of ASR encoders).
+Both encoder 3 dimensional tensors and both contain elements of type ``AcousticEncodedRepresentation`` (this type is a typical output of ASR encoders).

 .. code-block:: python